play/play/README.md

 just drag your files to the browser window, then they'll get uploaded and indexed in iTunes.
 No complex file sharing and office VPN setups necessary.

+### Pusher

+Play's realtime notification is powered by [Pusher](http://pusher.com/).
+Pusher allows Play to provide realtime updating to any client that cares.
+This includes the site as well as Play clients.
+Clients will be updated in realtime as Play cycles through songs as well as when new songs get queued.

 ### API

 We primarily drive Play through [Campfire][campfire], the chat service we use